vorburger/openstack-devstack-opendaylight-vagrant/README.md

     neutron subnet-delete s1
     neutron net-delete n1

+_TODO test and confirm if this really works well, or document unstack os_reset.sh_

 Topology
 --------

 * 192.168.150.10 is the OpenStack devstack VM, hostname "control"
 * 192.168.150.1 is the host (your laptop / workstation), reachable from control
+* 192.168.121.x vagrant-libvirt default???
+* 192.168.122.1 virbr0 in BOTH control VM as well as host laptop - HUH?!

 Troubleshoot